Perspective | Masks on? Masks off? It’s confusing — and dangerous.

 This move is confusing.
 Besides places like the White House, here’s where you still must wear a mask indoors in D.C., according to the Mayor’s office:

-— Any private business that wants a mask requirement can ask, but their ask will not be enforced by police
+●Any private business that wants a mask requirement can ask, but their ask will not be enforced by police

-— On buses and trains, inside train stations, in airports and while in ride-share vehicles
+●On buses and trains, inside train stations, in airports and while in ride-share vehicles

-— Inside schools, child-care facilities and libraries
+●Inside schools, child-care facilities and libraries

--Nursing homes, assisted-living facilities, shelters, dorms, residences and correctional facilities
+●Nursing homes, assisted-living facilities, shelters, dorms, residences and correctional facilities

-— In D.C.
-Government facilities where there is direct interaction between employees and the public, such as the Department of Motor Vehicles
+●In D.C. government facilities where there is direct interaction between employees and the public, such as the Department of Motor Vehicles

 Confused yet?

 Business owners I talked to said explaining all the caveats will muddle their cases, especially because a lot of our neighboring jurisdictions do not have similar mandates.
-And Montgomery County keeps flip-flopping on theirs, switching back to Mask On this week.
+And Montgomery County keeps flip-flopping on its mandate, switching back to Mask On this week.
 The council letter called it “whiplash-like.”

 The District has had one of the strictest indoor mask mandates in the nation — and it’s been working pretty well.
 Why mess with it?